-The colour of your front door may seem like an insignificant detail, but colour symbolism plays a huge role in how others will perceive you and your home.
-Although we may not realise it, colours have the ability to affect our mood and emotions in a big way.
-It is for this reason that many companies take a considerable amount of time to decide on their branding colours as it has a direct impact on how consumers view their products and services.
+Front door colours may seem like an insignificant detail, but colour symbolism plays a huge role in how others will perceive you and your home.
+Although we may not realise it, colour has the ability to impact both our mood and emotions, so making the right choices for the place that you spend the most time is essential.
+Not only this, but colour symbolism can also play a role in many of our lifestyle decisions, including our shopping habits.
+Companies spend so much time deciding on their brand colours as it directly impacts how consumers view their products and services.
 The power of colour is undeniable as certain colours have been known to raise blood pressure, increase metabolism and even cause eyestrain if you look at them for long enough.

-As yellow is quite a bold colour, it can be very overpowering, and you really don’t want to overdo it with your front door.
-To help, The Spruce has devised a handy guide detailing 8 eye-catching yellow front door ideas which will give you the inspiration you need to give your front door the ultimate makeover.
+As yellow is one of the boldest front door colours, it is important to get the right balance between vibrant but not too overpowering.
+To help, The Spruce has devised a handy guide detailing 8 eye-catching yellow front door ideas, which will give you the inspiration you need to give your front door the ultimate makeover.

 Those with a red door are considered to be very hospitable, traditional and passionate.
 Throughout history in various locations across the world, there have been many connotations of a red door, such as:

-In early American times, doors which were painted red acted as a ‘Welcome’ sign for travellers.
+- America – In early American times, doors that were painted red acted as a ‘Welcome’ sign for travellers.
 If a traveller was passing by and saw a house with a red door, they knew they could use that house for a night’s sleep, a meal or just to stop and rest their horses.

-In Chinese culture, red is one of the most popular colours as it symbolises luck.
-The Feng Shui philosophy is adopted by many Chinese people, meaning red doors play a huge role.
+- China – In Chinese culture, red is one of the most popular colours as it symbolises luck.
+The Feng Shui philosophy is adopted by much of the Chinese population, meaning red doors play a huge role.
 Those who follow the beliefs of Feng Shui will know that the front door is considered the mouth of the home.
 So, with this in mind, it is believed that red doors effectively create welcoming energy.

-For those living in Scotland, a red door signifies pride as many homeowners will paint their door red after paying off their mortgage.
+- Scotland – For those living in Scotland, a red door signifies pride, as many homeowners will paint their door red after paying off their mortgage.